 Once CRM Goes Live, What's Next?

-As companies in all industries increasingly orient and advance their businesses around customer interactions – and the data they generate – customer relationship management (CRM) software is perhaps the single application that should deliver the most value to the business.
-But many times after the implementation, many CRM software initiatives are judged to be "failures" in the short- or long-term because:
+As companies in all industries increasingly orient and advance their businesses around customer interactions – and the data they generate – customer relationship management software is perhaps the single application that should deliver the most value to the business.
+But many times after the implementation, initiatives are judged to be "failures" in the short- or long-term because:

 - Users don't adopt and embrace the system

-- The CRM initiative loses executive and popular support in the organization
+- The initiative loses executive and popular support in the organization

-- The CRM system delivers nominal benefits or poor value
+- The application delivers nominal benefits or poor value

 Anatomy of CRM Failure